sidm1983/overcore/README.md

 ### A note about licensing...

-This class library is licensed under AGPL-3.0.
-For more details about the license, please read the `LICENSE.txt` file in the root of the repository.
+This class library is licensed under the MIT license.
+For license terms & conditions, please read the `LICENSE.txt` file in the root of the repository.

 ## Contributing to this repository